giuseppeiacono/OCP-Java-SE-8/inner_classes/README.md

 This module is focused on the different types of inner classes and those cases where we can replace the specific type of inner class with LAMBDA.

-The static classes are treated in this module.
+The static classes are not inner classes, but they are included in this chapter of the official Oracle book.

-## Inner classes
+## Types of inner classes
 In this section we will discuss the three types of inner classes:
  * Nested classes
  * Method-local inner classes
  * Anonymous classes

-The static classes are not inner classes, but they are included in this chapter of the official Oracle book.

 ### Nested classes
  * It is declared at the same level of instance variables